maxhbr/myconfig/README.md

 this folder contains my dotfiles grouped by their topic.
 There is also a script `deploy.sh` to deploy them via `stow`.

+## `./nix`
+this contains the nixos configuration of nix.

 ## `./nixos`
 this contains the nixos configuration of my machines.
-These expressions also take care, that the dotfiles get deployed.

 ## `./archlinux`
 this contains configuration related to my (currently not used) archlinux setup.